yldio/message-queue/README.md

 ## Channels & Validation

-Channels are streams, so you can pipe to them.
+Channels are streams so you can pipe to them.

-You can use your joi schemas to validate and prevent [bad messages](https://github.com/yldio/mqee/blob/master/examples/meow.json-stream.txt#L8) from being sent.
+You can use your [joi](https://github.com/hapijs/joi) schemas to validate and prevent [bad messages](https://github.com/yldio/mqee/blob/master/examples/meow.json-stream.txt#L8) from being sent.

 ``` js
 var Joi = require('joi');